-If you have questions regarding OSHA's emphasis on the recordkeeping requirements or want a quick review of your OSHA 300 logs and 300A summaries or a full recordkeeping audit or training for your record keepers, please contact the Fisher Phillips attorney with whom you work or the Fisher Phillips Workplace Safety and Catastrophe Management Practice Group at 404.231.1400.
+If you have questions regarding OSHA's emphasis on the recordkeeping requirements, or want a quick review of your OSHA 300 logs and 300A summaries, a full recordkeeping audit, or even training for your record keepers, please contact your Fisher Phillips attorney or any member of our Workplace Safety and Catastrophe Management Practice Group at 404.231.1400.

-This legal alert provides information about a specific federal requirement.
+This Legal Alert provides information about a specific federal requirement.
 It is not intended to be, and should not be construed as, legal advice for any particular fact situation.